BB2ME #33 – Why do I linger in the comfort zone?

 Angela Duckworth

 Despite the severe weather, Riley played well in Blacksburg.
 Several coaches asked him to attend other events so that they could evaluate his talent further.
-Riley went and performed well enough to be offered a scholarship to play soccer at Ferrum college.
-He became the first Keating to ever play college soccer.
-What a great achievement!
+Riley performed well enough to be offered a scholarship to play soccer at Ferrum College.
+He became the first Keating ever to play college soccer.
+What an outstanding achievement!
 I am a super proud dad!
-It never would have happened if Riley was not willing to go outside his comfort zone.
-All I had to do was get outside my own by getting off the couch to help.
-Definitely glad I made the right decision.
+It would never have happened if Riley had been unwilling to go outside his comfort zone.
+All I had to do was get outside by getting off the couch to help.
+Glad I made the right decision.

 Riley and I after one of his college soccer games.
-Proud dad moment.
+It’s a proud dad moment.

 What about you?

 Do you linger in your comfort zone?
 Or are you willing to get off the couch and give it a go?
 Riley did and is now playing college soccer.
-I sometimes wonder nowadays how many things I missed out on earlier in my life because I was unwilling to get out of my comfort zone.
-Don’t make the same mistake as me, and get out there.
+I sometimes wonder how many things I missed out on earlier in my life because I was unwilling to leave my comfort zone.
+Please don’t make the same mistake as me, and get out there.

 Get out of your comfort zone for your kids.
 Be willing to go behind enemy lines, and take no prisoners.